-- The type of vaccine (what you are being vaccinated for) - Some vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's Drug List. - Where you get the vaccine medication - Who gives you the vaccine
+• The type of vaccine (what you are being vaccinated for)

+- Some vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's Drug List.

+- Where you get the vaccine medication

+- Who gives you the vaccine

-What you pay at the time you get the vaccination can vary depending on the circumstances.
+What you pay at the time you get an adult Part D vaccine can vary depending on the circumstances.
 For example: